cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 Furthermore, the changes only affect the component of MLS that manages, synchronizes, and authenticates public group state.

+TODO: Do we want to strip welcome messages as well?

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}